Dendritic cell-based cancer vaccine

 The dendritic cell-based cancer vaccine is an innovation in therapeutic strategy for cancer patients.

 Dendritic cells (DCs) are antigen presenting cells for the induction of antigen specific T cell response.
 DC-based immunotherapy is safe and can promote antitumor immune responses and prolonged survival of cancer patients.

 Human DC subsets

 Immature dendritic cells

-Non-activated (immature) DCs are usually located in the peripheral non-lymphoid tissues and they can present self-antigens to T cells, that leads to immune tolerance either through T cell deletion or through the differentiation of regulatory T cells or suppressor T cells.
+Non-activated (immature) DCs are usually located in the peripheral non-lymphoid tissues and they can present self-antigens to T cells, that leads to immune tolerance either through T cell deletion or through the differentiation of regulatory T cells.

 Mature dendritic cells

-Mature DCs have ability to present antigens in the lymphoid tissues and prime, activate and expand effector immune cells with unique functions and cytokine profiles.
+Mature DCs have ability to present antigens in the lymphoid tissues, and to prime, activate, and expand immune effector cells with unique functions and cytokine profiles.

 Myeloid dendritic cells (cDCs)

 Myeloid or conventional DCs (cDCs) are derived from myeloid progenitor cells in the bone marrow and are characterized by expression of CD11c. cDCs can be subdivided into 3 groups: monocyte-derived DCs, CD1a- interstitial DCs, and CD1a+ Langerhans cells.